-I want to offer practical solutions to library and information managers.
-In Vable’s new and updated white paper, I cover (amongst other things) the librarian’s role in sorting fact from fiction, how to communicate with end-users, the importance of creating and using a Value Proposition, why you should write case studies, and the value in taking a quantitative approach.
+I want to offer practical solutions to library, information and knowledge departments.
+In Vable’s new and updated white paper, I cover (amongst other things) sorting fact from fiction, how to communicate with end-users, the importance of creating and using a Value Proposition, why you should write case studies, and the value in taking a quantitative approach.

 How do I prove my library's worth?

 First published in 2017, “How to prove your library’s value” has been one of our most popular resources because people need to do exactly that, and value remains a key concern.
 For instance, “demonstrating value”, “value from resources”, “service value”, and “quantifying value” were all mentioned in Jinfo’s recent “State of the Industry 2021” webinar.